DasPooja/react-to-do-application/README.md

 🚀 Features

+a.
 View Tasks: See all your tasks in a clean and organized list.
+b.
 Add Tasks: Add new tasks with ease using the input field.
+c.
 Edit Tasks: Modify task details when needed.
+d.
 Delete Tasks: Remove completed or unnecessary tasks.
+e.
 Persistent Storage: Tasks are stored in localStorage to ensure they are not lost on page reloads.
+f.
 Context API for State Management: No props drilling; state is managed globally for better scalability.
+g.
 Responsive Design: Works seamlessly on both desktop and mobile devices.

 🛠️ Technologies Used

-React.js
+1. React.js
-Context API for global state management
+2. Context API for global state management
-React Hooks (useState, useContext, useEffect) localStorage for persistent storage
+3. React Hooks (useState, useContext, useEffect)
+4. localStorage for persistent storage
-CSS for styling
+5. CSS for styling

 ⚙️ Installation